Audits

 Audit Results

-View the results for a query audit by selecting the desired run in the history table.
+View the results for a query audit by selecting the desired run in the "Audits" table.
 From here, you can navigate the results in Single Origin or export the results CSV (using the "Actions" button) to explore locally.

 Results CSV